 Specialist housing profile There are 546 units of specialist housing stock held by the Council and Hjaltland HA across Shetland, representing 21.4% of all homes in the social housing sector.
 53% of specialist stock is 1 bedroom.
 56% of specialist housing provision is sheltered/very sheltered.
-There are 546 and Hjaltland I total social hou housing, follow 1 D SIC sheltered housing stock has an average void rate double that of the average for general needs lets. growing population over the current Specialist housing requirements Based on evidence from the Common Housing register, it is estimated that approximately 150 households may require specialist forms of housing across Shetland. effectiveness. نگن Based on evidence from the CHR at March 2021, 11 applicants require wheelchair accommodation.
+SIC sheltered housing stock has an average void rate double that of the average for general needs lets.
+Specialist housing requirements Based on evidence from the Common Housing register, it is estimated that approximately 150 households may require specialist forms of housing across Shetland.
+Based on evidence from the CHR at March 2021, 11 applicants require wheelchair accommodation.
 The average wait on the CHR for wheelchair housing applicants was 1.3 years.
 Applying a 3.5% target to the 316 SHIP target for 2021-2026 would deliver 11 wheelchair accessible homes.
-Shelter void timesc double that o needs housin North Isles v Aids & adaptations Hjaltland HA operates a One Stop Shop that provides services to private sector homeowners to receive assistance with disabled adaptations as well as repairs and maintenance to their properties.
-Since 2017, £723,000 of funding has enabled 106 Private households to carry out adaptions across contributing to an average o 300 da \gtrsim Shetland.
+Aids & adaptations Hjaltland HA operates a One Stop Shop that provides services to private sector homeowners to receive assistance with disabled adaptations as well as repairs and maintenance to their properties.
+Since 2017, £723,000 of funding has enabled 106 Private households to carry out adaptions across Shetland.
 Both SIC's and HHA's average time to complete adaptions (14 days in 2019/15 days in 2020) is significantly below the Scottish average for 2019/20 (41 days) and 2020/21 (58 days).
-The King Hara concept of a 'H also inform an Housing for older people With a population change of over 25% for the 65+ age group to 2030 and 35% to 2043 there will be an increasing demand for housing or housing support for older people in the next 10-20 years. supported acco 'labels' on type accommodatio allow tenants t Homecare and Telecare There is a growing population of households receiving care and support services to enable them to remain at home.
+Housing for older people With a population change of over 25% for the 65+ age group to 2030 and 35% to 2043 there will be an increasing demand for housing or housing support for older people in the next 10-20 years.
+Homecare and Telecare There is a growing population of households receiving care and support services to enable them to remain at home.
 Over the last three years, the number of households receiving care at home has increased in every category including Homecare (353), Telecare(756) and Personal Care (300).
-Investigation of the second se (hog The role of technology enabled care in meeting the needs of the growing population of older people in Shetland is a key question for the LHS. home Both prope
+The role of technology enabled care in meeting the needs of the growing population of older people in Shetland is a key question for the LHS.

-There are 546 units of specialist housing stock held by the Council and Hjaltland HA across Shetland representing just over 21% of the total social housing sector stock.
-Much of this stock is sheltered housing, followed by ambulant disabled properties.
-Despite the growing population of older people in Shetland, there are questions over the current model of sheltered housing provision and its effectiveness.
+ere are 546 units of specialist housing stock held by the Council d Hialtland HA across Shetland representing just over 21% of the al social housing sector stock.
+Much of this stock is sheltered using, followed by ambulant disabled properties.
+Despite the owing population of older people in Shetland, there are questions er the current model of sheltered housing provision and its ectiveness.